V-ZUG

 - 3. Inspect defrost components: After defrosting, access the evaporator area and check the defrost heater and thermostat as described in defrost-related error entries.

-- 5. Monitor operation: After reassembly, monitor for several days.
-If frost rapidly returns, the main control board may not be controlling defrost correctly and may need replacement.
+- 5. Monitor operation: After reassembly, monitor the appliance for several days.
+If frost rapidly returns, the main control board may not be controlling the defrost cycle correctly and may need replacement.

-Warning: Do not use knives or screwdrivers to chip ice; this can puncture refrigerant lines.
+Warning: Do not use knives or screwdrivers to chip away ice; this can puncture refrigerant lines.

 Advertisements